Kong/kong/README.md

 For a quick start with custom plugin development, check out [Pongo](https://github.com/Kong/kong-pongo) and the [plugin template](https://github.com/Kong/kong-plugin) explained in detail below.

+## Service Mesh

+The new version comes with multi-cloud (i.e. public, private, hybrid) and multi-region (i.e. different countries) deployment options — and it has ‘native service mesh support’ via the firm’s own Kong Mesh product.

+A service mesh is a configurable piece of software designed to streamline IT system infrastructures that use Application Programming Interfaces (APIs) so that the infrastructure itself works on a low-latency basis.
+It ‘meshes’ (i.e. conjoins and connects) because containerised elements of infrastructure are essentially discrete and sometimes ephemeral.
+A service mesh is an infrastructure layer, but it is built right in the application itself to provide functions such as service discovery, load balancing, encryption, observability, traceability, authentication and authorization.
+It will also document how successfully different services have communicated with each other.
+So essentially, a service mesh is an in-app infrastructure layer designed to oversee and manage all service-to-service communication within a distributed software system that typically makes use of microservices and APIs.

 #### Docker